BEEZED511/BEEZED511/README.md

 ## About Me

 Hi 👋, I’m **@BEEZED511**.
-I’m interested in web development and I’m currently learning front-end web dev.
+I’m interested in web development and am currently learning it.
 My pronouns are He/Them.

 <!---
 BEEZED511/BEEZED511 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.